Autofolding for Source Code Summarization: Discussion and Conclusions

 We presented a novel fully unsupervised approach for extractive source code summarization, proposing that the folding procedure common to IDEs can serve as the basis of an automatic summary.
 We formulated this autofolding problem as an optimal subtree problem on the source code's AST.
 Our method incorporates a novel topic model for source code that identifies which tokens are most relevant to their enclosing files and projects.
 Our evaluation demonstrates that our summarizer outperforms several baselines, achieving an error reduction of $28\%$, is favoured by experienced developers and even outperforms methods used as standard in modern IDEs.
-In future we would like to extend our approach to generate targeted summaries for specific software engineering tasks such as bug localization or code review.
-More broadly, NLP techniques for source code are only just beginning to be explored and have the potential for a much wider range of exciting applications from learning coding conventions to programming with natural language.
+Furthermore, our live demo showcases how our summarizer can be used to summarize open-source Java projects on GitHub.